sustechwifi/CS307proj/README.md

 --\Front-end Layer and Controller Layer (Front-end and Back-end Checking)--\

 The user logs in via the random `token` distributed by UUID.
 Then the front will limit the information the user can access, while the back-end will save the log in information and call the constructor only once.
 Meanwhile, the back-end will switch to the corresponding role.

 When jumping to other pages, the front-end will send a request together with the token.
 Then back-end will check the validation of the token and decide whether accept the request or not.

-When sending a request, the client information carried will be wrapped into a `LogInfo` class.
+When sending a request, the client information carried will be wrapped into  `LogInfo` class.

 --\Service Layer and DAO Layer (API Checking)--\